trustbit/nix-whisper-transcription-demo/README.md

-# Nix flake environment for a sample Python project scaffolding for Machine Learning (whisper)
+# Nix flake sample for for Machine Learning (whisper)

 This is a Nix flake environment for developing a sample Python project scaffolding for Machine Learning using whisper and the following dependencies: